rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 * Establish a connection from RStudio Web to your Oracle Database instance.
 * Explore, visualize, and prepare data for analysis and machine learning.
-* Use R for exploratory data analysis, data visualization, data organization (e.g., bucketing of data in train and test buckets),
+* Use R for exploratory data analysis, data visualization, data organization (e.g., splitting data in train and test sets),
-* Use Attribute Importance, Principle Component Analysis, model building, and model validations techniques
+* Use Attribute Importance and Principle Component Analysis
-* Use an OML4R regression algorithm for building and training a ML model for estimating customer life-time value (LTV)
+* Use an OML4R in-database regression algorithm for building a machine learning model for estimating customer lifetime value (LTV)
-* Use an OML4R classification algorithm for building and training a ML model for LTV_BIN assignment
+* Use an OML4R in-database classification algorithm for building a machine learning model for predicting LTV_BIN
-* Validate predictions using RMSE (Root Mean Squared Error) and Confusion Matrix methods
+* Assess model quality using RMSE (Root Mean Squared Error) for regression and a confusion matrix for classification

 Note:
-1. We will not be using AutoML UI in this lab.
-AutoML UI is currently not available for OML4R (it is only available for OML4Py).
+1. AutoML is not available for OML4R.
+AutoML is a feature of OML4Py and is available with Autonomous Database through the OML AutoML UI.
 2. We will not be using Autonomous Database as OML4R is currently not available for Autonomous Database.

 ### Pre-requisites